dafny-lang/dafny/docs/_includes/UserGuide.md

 Using various command-line flags, the tool can perform various combinations of the last three actions (the first action is always performed).

+## Dafny Programs and Files

+A Dafny program is a set of modules.
+Modules can refer to other modules, such as through `import` declarations or `refines` clauses.
+A Dafny program consists of all the modules needed so that all module references are resolved.

+Dafny files (`.dfy`) in the operating system each hold the declarations of some number of modules.
+Thus a full program may be distributed among multiple files.
+To apply the `dafny` tool to a Dafny program, the `dafny` tool must be given all the files making up a complete program (or, possibly, more than one program at a time).
+This can be effected either by listing all of the files by name on the command-line or by using `include` directives within a file to stipulate what other files contain modules that the given file needs.
+Thus the complete set of modules are all the modules in all the files listed on the command-line or referenced, recursively, by `include` directives within those files.
+It does not matter if files are repeated either as includes or on the command-line.[^fn-duplicate-files]

+[^fn-duplicate-files]: File names are considered equal if they have the same absolute path, reduced to lower case, even on file systems that support case-sensitive file names.
+Use of symbolic links
+may make the same file have a different absolute path; this will generally cause duplicate declaration errors.

 ## Installing Dafny From Binaries